littlefs-project/littlefs/DESIGN.md

 10. Any case where an atomic operation is not possible, it is taken care of by a deorphan step that occurs on the first allocation after boot

-Welp, that's the little filesystem.
+That's the little filesystem.
 Thanks for reading!